ramda/ramda/CONTRIBUTING.md

     on Unix-based platforms, run `make`; on Windows, write the output of `scripts/build --complete` to a temporary file, then rename the file.

-5. Run `make test lint`, and address any errors.
+5. Run `make test lint`, (or `grunt test`) and address any errors.
 Preferably, fix commits in place using `git rebase` or `git commit --amend` to make the changes easier to review and to keep the history tidy.

 6. Push to your fork: